-The inquest into the death of Matthew Arkle, 37, who died in April 2017 whilst at Wedgwood House in Bury St Edmunds, has recorded a verdict of suicide.
+The coroner's inquest into the death of Matthew Arkle, 37, who died in April 2017 whilst at Wedgwood House in Bury St Edmunds, has recorded a verdict of suicide.

 Matthew was admitted to Wedgwood House mental health unit in Bury St Edmunds, which is run by Norfolk & Suffolk NHS Foundation Trust, in February 2017, following an overdose.
 It was reported that his auditory hallucinations had worsened, particularly at night, and he was smoking more, which in turn impacted on the effectiveness of his medication.

 In early April, his care co-ordinator expressed concerns about his depressed mood, which his family had witnessed as well and they were sufficiently worried that they requested the hospital not to grant him unsupervised leave, as they were visiting London for the day on April 4th and they didn’t want Matthew, who could be forgetful, to feel abandoned, as they usually visited him every day.

 On April 4th Matthew requested, and was allowed, an hour’s unescorted leave in the evening, despite the family’s request.
 The inquest heard that the discharging nurse was not aware of the family’s request or the concerns expressed by his care co-ordinator the day before but assessed Matthew as suitable to be granted such leave.

 By late evening, he hadn’t returned, and the police were alerted.
 They contacted his mother who was at this time unaware that he had gone missing from hospital.
 The following day, the police increased Matthew’s missing person risk level from medium to high.